 The scientists worked with NexSens Technology to obtain the gear needed for the system, including internet-connected data logging equipment and web datacenter services.
 NexSens engineers also assisted with setting up the system and training Central Michigan University staff to run it on their own.
 The gear now operating in the ferry’s hull are logging measurements on a great many Lake Michigan parameters, cluing in researchers near and far to its changing aquatic health.

 Next to this sampler is a YSI EXO2 Multi-Parameter Water Quality Sonde that tracks Lake Michigan conditions while deployed in a flow cell that permits the lake’s water to pass through.
 This sonde carries sensors for measuring significant parameters including conductivity, temperature, pH, oxidation-reduction potential, optical dissolved oxygen, turbidity, total algae and fluorescent dissolved organic matter.
-An onboard central wiper cleans off sensor faces at a predetermined interval to fight biofouling and ensure continuously reliable sensor performance.
+A central wiper cleans off sensor faces at a predetermined interval to fight biofouling and ensure continuously reliable sensor performance.

 Data from the sonde, as well as positional information provided by a Garmin GPS 19x HVS High Sensitivity Receiver, are recorded by a NexSens 5100-OEM Data Logger.
-This ethernet-equipped logger connects directly to the internet and pushes data to a NexSens WQData LIVE Web Datacenter where they are accessible by other Great Lakes scientists and the general public.
+This Ethernet-equipped logger connects directly to the internet and pushes data to a NexSens WQData LIVE Web Datacenter where they are accessible by other Great Lakes scientists and the general public.

 Images courtesy of Central Michigan University